“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “And he obviously had no feelings for her.”

-“Do you know what café it was?”
+“Do you know the café where it happened?”

 “The staff there must have called the police.
 It must have been a real scene.
 If you could find that out from your friend, they would know.
 Just go back there and ask.
 We could figure out the story.
 Do you think it was hushed up for some reason?”